mark-me/home-server-jn/shared/README.md

       tsdproxy.funnel: true # Make available outside of network
 ```

+The option `tsdproxy.name` creates the subdomain name within your tailscale network.

 You shouldn't add the `tsdproxy.funnel` option to each container unless you want to expose them all to the big bad world.

 ## Redis